juhoautio/sqlfluff-wiki/Contributing-Dialect-Changes.md

 For this reason, SQLFluff allows creating dialects, which can have different grammar from each other.

 SQLFluff has all the dialect in the [`src/sqlfluff/dialects`](https://github.com/sqlfluff/sqlfluff/tree/main/src/sqlfluff/dialects) folder.
-The main dialect file (that every other dialect ultimately inherits from is the [`dialect_ansi.py`](https://github.com/sqlfluff/sqlfluff/blob/main/src/sqlfluff/dialects/dialect_ansi.py) file.
+The main dialect file (that every other dialect ultimately inherits from) is the [`dialect_ansi.py`](https://github.com/sqlfluff/sqlfluff/blob/main/src/sqlfluff/dialects/dialect_ansi.py) file.

 In SQLFluff, a dialect is basically a file a copy of the original ANSI dialect, which then adds or overrides parsing segments.
 If a dialect has the exact same `SELECT`, `FROM` and `WHERE` clauses as ANSI but a different `ORDER BY` syntax, then only the `ORDER BY` clause needs to overridden so the dialect file will be very small.
 For some of the other dialects where there's lots of differences (T-SQL!) you may be overriding a lot more.

 ### Lexing

-I kind of skipped this part, but before a piece of SQL can be parsed, it is lexed - that is split up into symbols, and logical groupings.
+I kind of skipped this part, but before a piece of SQL can be _parsed_, it is _lexed_ - that is split up into symbols, and logical groupings.

 An inline comment for example is defined as this: